lunayuehuang/MSE544_ImageSegmentation/README.md

 ![Save the labels](github_images/labelme8-save-the-labels.png)

-### Step E. Re-package labels and upload to Colab
+### Step 0.E.
+Re-package labels and upload to Colab

 After you've added or updated labels locally, re-zip the dataset folders into a new `image_data.zip` and replace the old one in your Colab session (drag-and-drop into `/content/`, or right-click → **Replace**).
-Then re-run **Setup of Google Colab → Step B (unzip)** so Colab picks up your fresh `.json` files before Part 1.
+Then re-run **Setup of Google Colab → Step 0.J (unzip)** so Colab picks up your fresh `.json` files before Part 1.

 ![Update image_data.zip on Colab after labeling](github_images/labelme9-update-zip-file-colab.png)